ad-si/Perspectra/readme.md

     corners             Returns the corners of the document in the image as [top-left, top-right, bottom-right, bottom-left]
     renumber-pages      Renames the images in a directory according to their page numbers.
-The assumend layout is `cover -> odd pages -> even pages reversed`
+The assumed layout is `cover -> odd pages -> even pages reversed`
 ```